surajpawar558/ineuronindustry/README.md

-## this is the git tutorials files available here
+## this is the git tutorials files available her
+## i have to done some changes here
+git ststus